Loleatta Holloway (album)

 Loleatta Holloway is the fifth studio album by American singer Loleatta Holloway, released in 1979 on the Gold Mind label.

 History

-The album features the single "That's What You Said", which peaked at #30 on the Hot Dance Club Play chart.
+The album features the single "That's What You Said", which peaked at No. 30 on the Hot Dance Club Play chart.
 The album was remastered and reissued with bonus tracks in 2014 by Big Break Records.

 Critical reception

 The Boston Globe wrote that "boisterous, unusual disco riffs interfere with her vocals, which are wrongfully slick, the opposite of her jubilant best."